-ANGLE B REDUCTION
+B ANGLE B REDUCTION

-REQUIREMENT 2.B.1
+REQUIREMENT 3.B.1

-2.B.1
+3.B.1

-THE ORGANISATION HAS A CLIMATE TRANSITION PLAN FOR ITS MOST IMPORTANT ACTIVITIES, WHICH INCLUDES A MEDIUM-TERM TARGET FOR SCOPE 1, 2 AND 3
+THE ORGANISATION HAS A CLIMATE TRANSITION PLAN FOR ALL ACTIVITIES, INCLUDING A LONG-TERM TARGET OF ZERO CO2 EMISSIONS FOR SCOPE 1, SCOPE 2, SCOPE 3 AND POSSIBLY OIE, BY 2050 AT THE LATEST, AND A MEDIUM-TERM TARGET

-MEDIUM-TERM CO2 TARGET
+LONG-TERM AND MEDIUM-TERM CO2 TARGET

-The organisation must establish one medium-term CO2 reduction target.
+The organisation must establish one long-term CO_2 reduction target and one medium-term CO_2 reduction target.

-The medium-term CO_2 reduction target:
+The long-term CO2 reduction target:

-- a. is set to 5 to 10 years after the initial or recertification audit.
-This means that the organisation evaluates and possibly revises this target at least every 3 years; - b. applies to the most important organisational activities identified in 2.A.4-2; - c. is as ambitious as possible given the organisation's own situation and in comparison to the target(s) of relevant organisations in its sector and in relation to applicable legal obligations.
-The organisation substantiates which (groups of) organisations in its sector it considers relevant; - d. formulated as absolute (kg or tons of CO2) and relative targets (CO2 intensity value) compared to the base year; - e. subdivided into separate sub-objectives that the target can be monitored, for example, by scope or organisational activity; - f. is substantiated by indicating - i. how the target relates to national or international government policies for the organisational activity or activities per sector for the intervening years until no later than 2050; - ii. how the target builds on ambitious sector agreements and/or science-based reduction pathways (if applicable); - iii. how the target is linked to industry-accepted expectations for Technology Readiness Levels (TRLs) of relevant techniques; - iv. how the organisation incorporated the external interested party feedback from 2.D.4; - v. whether the target has been externally validated by an independent internationally recognised third party (e.g. SBTi) and what the outcome was.
+- a. applies to all organisational activities identified at 3.A.3-1 (i.e. not only the most important organisational activities of 3.A.4-2); - b. equals zero CO2 emissions in the shortest possible time, but no later than 2050, for its scope 1, scope 2 and scope 3 emissions. - i.
+If such an target is not feasible (for the time being), it can substantiate this by - addressing the nature of the obstacles (such as financial-economic, legal or technical); - having one or more ambitious OIE targes that contribute to global climate neutrality, but which do not correlate with zero CO2 emissions by 2050 at the latest for the organisation because they are directly related to higher scope 1, scope 2 or scope 3 emissions; - ii. and sets an alternative target that - is as ambitious as possible towards zero CO2 emissions given the organisation's own situation and in comparison to the target(s) of relevant organisations in its sector and in relation to applicable legal obligations.
+The organisation substantiates which (groups of) organisations in its sector it considers relevant; - is formulated as an absolute (kg or tons of CO2) and a relative target (CO2 intensity value) compared to the base year; - c. is subdivided into separate sub-objectives so that the target can be monitored, for example, by scope or organisational activity; - d. is substantiated by indicating

+- i. how the target relates to national or international government policies for the organisational activity or activities per sector for the intervening years until no later than 2050; - ii. how the target builds on ambitious sector agreements and/or science-based reduction pathways (if applicable); - iii. how the target is linked to industry-accepted expectations for Technology Readiness Levels (TRLs) of relevant techniques; - iv. how the organisation incorporated the feedback from the independent expert in3.C.4 (does not apply to small organisations); - v. how the organisation incorporated the external interested party feedback from 3.D.5; - vi. whether the target has been externally validated by an independent internationally recognised third party (e.g. SBTi) and what the outcome was.